hmc-cs159-fall25/hmc-cs159-fall25.github.io/_pages/schedule.md

 ---

-The current week is: **Week 3**.
+The current week is: **Week 4**.

-The topic for this week is: **Probability, N-grams, and Smoothing**
+The topic for this week is: **Text Classification**

-This week's lecture covers J&M Chapters 3.1 and 3.4.
+This week's lecture covers J&M Chapters B.1-B.2; B.6.
+(Note: "B" refers to Appendix B; Appendix chapters can be found by scrolling to the bottom of the textbook homepage)

-Additional readings for this week are: J&M Chapters 3.3 and 3.6.
+Additional readings for this week are: J&M Chapters B.7-B.8.

 ## Full schedule